MichaelZhangCA/confluent-kafka-python/README.md

 Download & install VC++ 2013 redistribution package, you can download from Microsoft @ https://www.microsoft.com/en-us/download/details.aspx?id=40784

-Optional, if you want build by youself, plase download and install OpenSSL package from https://slproweb.com/products/Win32OpenSSL.html.
-Again, it's a pre-compiled package, and I won't recommend you compile OpenSSL by yourself, it will require more source codes to be downloaded to your local disk....
+Optional, if you want to build by youself, plase download and install OpenSSL package from https://slproweb.com/products/Win32OpenSSL.html.
+Again, it's a pre-compiled package, and I won't recommend you to compile OpenSSL by yourself, it will require more source codes to be downloaded to your local disk....
 You can download both 32 & 64-bit but not the latest version.
 Version v 1.0.2 works, not the latest one.

+### Set up system variables

+Please set up the following 3 system variables before installing/compiling.
+If you clone this repo to a different location on your local driver, please change the value of variable accordingly.

+INCLUDE=C:\confluent-kafka-python\librdkafka-reference
+LIB=C:\confluent-kafka-python\librdkafka-reference\release
+PATH=C:\confluent-kafka-python\librdkafka-reference\release